Best Of

 How do I know if a visual novel is actually completed?

-Check the developer's page for completion status, look for reviews that mention all routes being available, and verify that the last update is a final release rather than an incremental content patch.
+Check the developer's page for completion status, look for reviews that mention all stories being available, and verify that the last update is a final release rather than an incremental content patch.
 Community forums and VNDB are reliable sources for completion status.

 Rooftop Memories